 Figure 5.3-1: Business relationship option-B for VAL services

 The VAL user belongs to a VAL service provider based on a VAL service agreement between the VAL user and the VAL service provider.
-The VAL service provider can have VAL service agreements with several VAL users.
-The VAL user can have VAL service agreements with several VAL service providers.
+The VAL service provider may have VAL service agreements with several VAL users.
+The VAL user may have VAL service agreements with several VAL service providers.

-The VAL user can have PLMN operator service arrangements with the PLMN operator.
+The VAL user may have PLMN operator service arrangements with the PLMN operator.
 The PLMN operator service arrangement includes the UE subscription arrangement which allows the VAL UEs to register with operator network.

-The VAL service provider can have SEALDD provider arrangements with multiple SEALDD providers and the SEALDD provider can have SEALDD provider arrangements with multiple VAL service providers.
+The VAL service provider may have SEALDD provider arrangements with multiple SEALDD providers and the SEALDD provider may have SEALDD provider arrangements with multiple VAL service providers.

-The PLMN operator can have PLMN operator service arrangements with multiple SEALDD service providers and the SEALDD service provider can have PLMN operator service arrangements with multiple PLMN operators.
-The SEALDD service provider and the PLMN operator can be part of the same organization, in which case the business relationship between the two is internal to a single organization.
+The PLMN operator may have PLMN operator service arrangements with multiple SEALDD service providers and the SEALDD service provider may have PLMN operator service arrangements with multiple PLMN operators.
+The SEALDD service provider and the PLMN operator may be part of the same organization, in which case the business relationship between the two is internal to a single organization.

 NOTE: The roaming cases are not discussed in this release.